NCAS-CMS/cms-website/_drafts/ozone-redistribution.md

 * Check the output streams

 * Make sure the run starts from 1 Jan of the year, and the cycle length is less than a year.

+The OR scheme is quite complicated, and your suite may require some additional changes to get it working properly.
+Contact the helpdesk if you require advise.

 ## Checking the output

-Look at the output dump from a cycle when OR is active to ensure that the correct ozone ancil is being read in by the model.
+Follow the technical description above (link) and check that the correct links are being set up at each stage.
+When you think that you have the scheme working, take a look the output dump from a cycle when OR is active to ensure that the correct ozone ancil is being read in by the model.
 The ozone at heights ~10000 should look like whats below.
 There should be some horizontal banding added in by the OR; if there's no banding, then something's gone wrong somewhere.